David F. Swensen: Yale University endowment

+In 2018 Swensen published an op-ed in the Yale Daily News, identifying errors in the News reporting.
+Swensen stated "In the more than three decades that I have managed Yale's endowment, the honesty of the activists and the reporting of the News have deteriorated", and "reporter[s] should not serve as a megaphone for the activist arguments".

 The Yale Model

 Swensen began advising the Yale Endowment in 1985; having earned his Ph.D. from the school, he coined his investment philosophy "The Yale Model".

 The Yale Model, sometimes known as the Endowment Model, was developed by Swensen and Takahashi and is described in Swensen's book Pioneering Portfolio Management.
 It consists broadly of dividing a portfolio into five or six roughly equal parts and investing each in a different asset class.
-Central in the Yale Model is broad diversification and an equity orientation, avoiding asset classes with low expected returns such as fixed income and commodities.
+This allowed Swensen to achieve a higher return than a pure equity portfolio, with lower risk.
+When Swensen took over the portfolio, it was mostly invested in US stocks, bonds and cash.
+Swensen diversified into foreign stocks, real estate, commodities, venture capital and buyout firms, and hedge funds which focus on market inefficiencies and distressed businesses.
+This type of investing – allocating only a small amount to traditional U.S. equities and bonds and more to alternative investments – is followed by many larger endowments and foundations and is therefore also known as the "Endowment Model" (of investing).

 Particularly revolutionary at the time was his recognition that liquidity is a bad thing to be avoided rather than a good thing to be sought out, since it comes at a heavy price in the shape of lower returns.
+As a university endowment investing for the long term, it could tolerate more illiquidity than most investors.
 The Yale Model is thus characterized by relatively heavy exposure to asset classes such as private equity compared to more traditional portfolios.
 The model is also characterized by heavy reliance on investment managers in these specialized asset classes, a characteristic that has made manager selection at Yale a famously careful process.